najmihoshi/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***
-- __No it's not persistent because once you remove the container, the file will not be saved__.
+- __No, files in the container are not persistent because containers are meant to be temporary and disposable.
+When a container is removed, its file system and any files within it are also deleted.__.

 2. Can we run two, or three instances of debian linux? . ***(1 mark)***
 - __Yes we can__.